Preston-Landers/Prompt-Like-A-Pro/README.md

 #### Rename your chats

-Another quick tip is to rename your chats.
+It's very helpful to rename your chats.
 The AI will auto-assign a name to each chat but these are often bland and generic.
-Also, quite frequently the initial 1-2 prompts in that chat may not be representative of the bulk of the discussion, but the name is formed from that first prompt and may not be relevant to the bulk of the discussion.
-It's important to do your own renaming and organization (including favoriting) important threads.
+Also, quite frequently the initial 1-2 prompts in that chat are not representative of the bulk of the discussion, but the name is formed from that first prompt and may not be relevant to the rest of the chat.
+It's important to do your own renaming and organization of important threads, including favoriting and saving your own notes.
 Unfortunately, the "chat search" function of most providers is nearly useless.

 ### Paste a photo or a screenshot (or three)